Why Self-Hosted Embedded Analytics Matter in 2026

 What's the difference between SOC 2 Type I and Type II for analytics?

 SOC 2 Type I assesses whether security controls are designed appropriately at a point in time.
-SOC 2 Type II evaluates whether those controls operate effectively over a period (typically 6-12 months).
-For analytics vendors, Type II is the minimum expectation.
-Self-hosted analytics lets you rely on your own SOC 2 Type II controls and evidence for the analytics stack, rather than depending on a separate vendor's certification—simplifying audit processes and third-party risk assessments.
+SOC 2 Type II evaluates whether those controls operate effectively over a sustained period (typically 6-12 months), providing stronger assurance for enterprise customers.

 Can self-hosted analytics integrate with Snowflake, Databricks, and other modern warehouses?